Robust and Minimally Invasive Watermarking for EaaS: Experiments and Analyses

 \subsection{Ablation Study}

 \textbf{Ablation on Watermark Proportion $\alpha$. } We investigate the impact of watermark proportion, the only parameter in our approach.
-Figure~\ref{fig:ablation_alpha_no_CSE} provides the results when CSE is not applied.
+Fig.~\ref{fig:ablation_alpha_no_CSE} provides the results when CSE is not applied.
 It can be observed that our proposed method can inject watermark successfully with a minimum $\alpha$ value of 15\%.
 And as $\alpha$ increases, the effectiveness of the watermark is also greater.
-Figure~\ref{fig:ablation_alpha_CSE} displays the results when CSE is applied.
+Fig.~\ref{fig:ablation_alpha_CSE} displays the results when CSE is applied.
 Compared with the situation without CSE, the trend in watermark effectiveness relative to $\alpha$ remains similar when $\alpha$ is small.
 However, when a large $\alpha$ is set, our method will fail.
 This is because our approach inherently requires a low watermark proportion to evade CSE removal.
-In fact, when the $\alpha$ is set to 100\%, our method is almost same with EmbMarker.
-Additional ablation results on other datasets are provided in \textbf{Appendix~\ref{sec:ablation_results_on_more_datasets}}.
+In fact, when the $\alpha$ is set to 100\%, our method will replace original embedding with target embedding entirely.